We may earn money or products from the companies mentioned in this post.

 - Vegetables: broccoli, carrots, turnip greens, collards, spinach, mustard greens, kale, green beans, sweet potatoes, butternut squash

 - Nuts and seeds: Brazil nuts, almonds, sesame seeds

 - Natural Melatonin in Cherries.
 Although melatonin supplements are readily available, they don’t work the same as naturally produced melatonin does.
 Cherries, however, are a potent source of natural melatonin as noted in a study by Texas Tech University Health Science Center.
 Cherries are readily available year-round in dried, frozen, fresh or juice form.

 A note about food sensitivities.
-Just as there are foods that help support sleep, food intolerances that many special needs children experience are can impact behaviors, mood and sleep for up to 72 hours after an offending food has been consumed.
-Use our free Food & Mood Tracker to help determine whether an underlying food sensitivity might be causing a sleep disturbance.
+Just as there are foods that help support sleep, food intolerances that many special needs children experience are can impact behaviors.
+Moreover, food can impact mood and sleep for up to 72 hours after an offending food has been consumed.
+Use our free Food & Mood Tracker to help identify underlying food sensitivities that might be causing sleep trouble.